vishwa-raman/MosseFilters/README.md

 The code is organized into two directories,

 1. src, which contains the sources to build a tracking library called libtrack.a.
-This library contains code for both training the MOSSE filters and the SVM models and for classification.
+This library contains code for both training the MOSSE filters and the SVM models, and for runtime classification.
 2. utils, which contains a number of files used to build a set of executables that use the tracking library to provide training and classification functionalities.

 ### Training and classification